yetamine/net.yetamine.osgi.launcher/src/main/assembly/distribution/README.md

 Check [ServiceBox](http://github.com/yetamine/servicebox), a ready-to-use distribution based on YOFL.
 ServiceBox shows how YOFL can be used for making a small OSGi framework distribution.
 Moreover ServiceBox might be actual thing to be used rather than YOFL itself.

+## Configuration

+The help mentions:

+* framework properties,
+* launching properties,
+* system properties,
+* deployment properties (specifically, `deployment.properties` file).

+What are all these properties for?
+Check the the sample files with detailed explanation.
+The sample files are a good starting point for custom configuration as well.

 ## Licensing